Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones: Differential transcendence criteria

 Hence setting $f:=f_{2}$, we have exactly the conditions of Proposition \ref{prop:D-trans_poles}, with $\omega_{1}=\pi$, $\omega_{2}=\pi\tau$ and $\omega_{3}=\gamma_{2}-\gamma_{1}$.
 Hence, we have the result that for any pole $q_{0}$ of $b(z)$, the function

 does not have a pole at $q_{0}$, where the sum includes all integers $n_{i}$ such that $q_{0}+n_{i}\omega_{3}$ is a pole of $b$ (including $n_{i}=0$).
-In fact, this implies that for $k$ sufficiently large the sum
+In fact, this implies that for $N$ sufficiently large the sum

 does not have a pole at $q_{0}$.
 In order to construct functions $a_{1}$ and $a_{2}$, we will determine an explicit, general form of $b$ using the Jacobi theta function $\th(z,\tau)$.
-In fact, it will be convenient to write it in terms of the function
+More precisely, we will use the function

 which satisfies $A(z)=A(z+\pi)=A(z+\pi\tau)+2i$ and the only poles of $A(z)$ are the points of the lattice $\pi\mathbb{Z}+\pi\tau\mathbb{Z}$, and at each such point $q$ we have

 Now for $k>1$, we define